Sending Replies

 Trigger events

-Like sending messages you can also trigger events using Webhooks.
-It works the same as with sending messages except you specify which event to trigger.
+You can also trigger events using webhooks.
+It works the same as sending messages, except you specify which event to trigger.

 // Node.js example using request